piracetam supplement image

 Piracetam: A Review of Pharmacological Properties and Clinical Uses (2006)

-cognitive disorders cortical myoclonus dementia +3 more
+cognitive disorders Cortical Myoclonus dementia +3 more

 A double blind investigation of piracetam (Nootropil) vs placebo in geriatric memory (1977)